 A: To meet these requirements, Kentucky is creating two different types of driver’s licenses.
 Residents can choose one.

 Q: Two types of licenses?

 The other type, a "standard driver's license," still can be used for driving, purchases and entering federal buildings for essential services.
-But starting in fall 2020, when the new standards go into effect, it won’t get you on a plane.
-Instead, you will also need a passport or other federal ID.
+But starting in October 2020, when the new standards go into effect, it won’t get you on a plane.
+Instead, you will need a passport or other federal ID.

 The two credentials look similar, although the travel ID has a clear star on the front.
 The standard ID says "NOT FOR REAL ID PURPOSES" on its front.

 Q: When will the new licenses be available?